AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/SetMetaInformation_2.md

 AmlObjectsExtensions.SetMetaInformation Method (SourceDocumentInformationType, MetaInformation)
 ===============================================================================================
-AutomationML 2.1 APISets the properties for the specified SourceDocumentInformation object using the provided MetaInformation
+Sets the properties for the specified SourceDocumentInformation object using the provided MetaInformation

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)